 - Unscrew the big screw on the left side of the shank.
 This will detach the shank from your sewing machine.

 - Lower the needle to the point that the needle screw and the walking foot’s lever are aligned.

 - Place the walking foot slightly up while the lever rests on the needle screw.

 - Put and tight the big screw removed in the first step again.

 - Once you have secured the screw and the walking foot, you will see the lever moving with the needles’ up-down movement.
 This is what moves the upper dogs while feeding clothes.

 You may take a look at the video by Howcast to have a visual representation of the whole process.

-People use it for purposes like protecting their garments from puckering, enhancing designs, or locking end-points which are necessary to be done properly because any error can ruin your desired outcome, quality, and attractiveness or cloth to a great extent.
+People use it for purposes like protecting their garments from puckering, enhancing designs, or locking end-points necessary to be done correctly because any error can ruin your desired outcome, quality, and attractiveness of cloth to a great extent.

 Yes, you can use a walking foot for free motion quilting.
 This allows sewists to sew complex curves and designs requiring stitches to be done efficiently.

 You can also go for large quilting because their straight-line machine quilting helps do almost all stitching except for a few, such as reverse or backstitch.